Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 * When there are 2 or more pages in the hierarchy
 * When it's necessary to inform users of where they are
-* When users need a quick and easy way to navigate back to higher level pages
+* When users need a quick and easy way to navigate back to high-level pages

 <br>